yhorian/cardiff.marketing/src/posts/using-chatgpt-for-content-writing-round-peg-meets-square-hole.md

 ---
-title: ChatGPT is not a content producer - it's an information funnel
+title: ChatGPT is not a content producer
 description: ChatGPT, like GPT3, is a summary engine.
 Use the round peg in the round hole and use it to do summarising tasks.
 date: 2022-12-15T12:48:48.475Z